The SGS English Department is a vibrant community of teachers who are committed to the department vision of ‘Language for Life’.

 Plain English Speaking Award (PESA)

 PESA aims to promote the use of simple and clear English in speech to achieve effective communication.
 PESA emphasises that good English means conveying your ideas effectively to the listeners in simple and clear English.
-Each year, all students are given to opportunity to present a speech to the whole school during the PESA competition.
+Each year, all students are given the opportunity to present a speech to the whole school during the PESA competition.
 This is a chance for students to share their thoughts in an engaging and entertaining manner.
-The winners’ speeches are printed in the school’s annual publication of essays, Pensieve.
+The winners’ speeches are printed in the school’s annual publication of essays, The Pensieve.
 The top performers represent the school at the national PESA competition.
+This year, Kyra Xue Ting of 3E2 made SGS proud as she cruised to the Finals – that’s Top 7 in Singapore!

 Every year, each level and stream has a book that they will read together throughout the year.
 This introduces students to new genres and popular award winning titles, including those which have been made into movies.
 We also screen the movie adaptations of these books to help students develop a love of reading for pleasure.